Three Myths About Echo

 Echo was perhaps the most gentle, the most kind, and possessed a good and loving heart.
 She was very musical and had a beautiful voice.
 Echo lived deep in the woods and rejected all suitors, which made her, of course, a favorite of the goddess Artemis (goddess of the hunt.)

-There are many stories of Echo.
-Here are three of them, loosely retold.
+Echo appears in many myths.
+Here are three of them, loosely retold by Lin Donn.

 Echo and Hera

 One day, Zeus tore into the woods, looking for a place to hide.
 His wife, Hera, was after him again.
 Would he never learn to stop flirting with the nymphs who lived deep in the woods?
 Apparently not.
 Spotting Echo, he asked her to help him escape the eagle eye of his wife.
 One did not turn down a request from Zeus, not and live to tell about it.